American universities are accepting more minorities than ever. Graduating them is

 of its white students within six years, but only 56 percent of its blacks.
 At less-selective

-of Northern Iowa graduated 67 percent of its white students, but only 39 percent of its
+Northern Iowa graduated 67 percent of its white students, but only 39 percent of its

 blacks.
 Community colleges have low graduation rates generally—but rock-bottom rates

 for minorities.
 A recent review of California community colleges found that while

-a third of the Asian students picked up their degrees, only 15 percent of
+a third of the Asian students picked up their degrees, only 15 percent of African-Americans

-smaller classes and more personal attention.
+classes and more personal attention.
 But when it comes to a significant graduation

 gap, Bowdoin has company.
 Nearby Colby College logged an 18-point difference between

 white and black graduates in 2007 and 25 points in 2006.
-Middlebury College
+Middlebury College in Vermont,

 of the Gates Foundation.
 "If they fail, it's their fault."
 Some critics blame affirmative